 Many marketers have opined that automation is antithetical to personalized marketing and customer experiences.
 They claim that automation is ruining great marketing, however, this is not the case.
 It isn’t automation that hurts CX, but rather failing to think about automation in the context of a customer journey.
-When companies start automating personalization they are able to deliver more value, not less.
-But only if brands deliver that personalized experience effectively.
-How can we accomplish that?
-Through carefully orchestrated marketing and CX omnichannel journeys.
+Brands must build experiences that react to their customer’s true needs and they must react in real-time.
+We have updated this blog to reflect some of the changes to automation and digital experience that we’ve seen since the beginning of the COVID-19 pandemic.

 How and Why Automation is Ruining Marketing